danielfett/draft-dpop/main.md

 The rejection response MAY include a `DPoP-Nonce` HTTP header providing a new nonce value to use for subsequent requests.

+The intent is that both clients and servers need keep only one nonce value for one another.
+That said, transient circumstances may arise in which the server's and client's stored nonce values differ.
+The good new is that this situation is self-correcting.
+With any rejection message,
+the server can send the client the nonce value that the server wants it to use and the client can store that nonce value and retry the request with it.
+Even if the client and/or server discard their stored nonce values, that situation is also self-correcting because new nonce values can be communicated when responding to or retrying failed requests.

 ## Providing a New Nonce Value {#NewNonce}

 It is up to the authorization server when to supply a new nonce value